sorensandgaard/ob_anonymization_C1_metric_collector/README.md

-# ob_anonymization_A1
+# Omnibenchmark Anonymization C1 Metric Collector module
-Running the BAMboozle anonymization tool as a module for the omnibenchmark
+Collecting the metrics from the anonymization benchmark